 - The permit is reported lost or stolen and is recovered after a replacement has been issued

 - The permit is found in the possession of someone other than to whom it was issued

-If your disability restricts the proper and safe use of a seat belt, you can download and complete the seat belt waiver form.
+If your disability restricts the proper and safe use of a seat belt, you can complete a seat belt waiver form.

 As with the application for a disabled parking permit, there is a section to be completed by your physician on the seat belt waiver application.
 He or she will need to state whether your need for a seat belt waiver is permanent or temporary.
 If temporary, the valid dates of your disability must be recorded.

 Once completed, your physician should return the form to you.
 There's no need to submit it to the DMV; simply make sure to keep it in your glove box at all times.
 It's a good idea to make copies of the form just in case you lose the original.